xpollen8/manifestor/README.md

   const manifest = await fetchManifest({ root, recurse: true });
 ```

-Then _manifest_ will look something like this:
+The returned JSON will look something like this:

 ```
 {